autofillmode/libhashtable/README.md

 # A simple hashtable

-ATTENTION: Incomplete, (please) DON'T USE IN PRODUCTION!!
+ATTENTION: Stable and mostly tested, but (please) DON'T USE IN PRODUCTION!!

 This is a simple hashtable.
 Uses the murmur32 reference implementation for hashing, and a self-rolled linked list for chaining.
 Keys and Values are void pointers.